-"FOURTH: A. The total number of shares of all classes of stock which this Corporation shall have authority to issue is 1,010,000,000 consisting of 10,000,000 shares of preferred stock without par value and 1,000,000,000 shares of common stock of a par value of 0.50 per share.
+"FOURTH: A. The total number of shares of all classes of stock which this Corporation shall have authority to issue is 1,010,000,000 consisting of 10,000,000 shares of preferred stock without par value and 1,000,000,000 shares of common stock of a par value of \$0.50 per share".

-If approved by stockholders, paragraph A of Article TENTH of the Restated Certificate of Incorporation would be amended by deleting the reference to "common stock, without par value" an replacing such with "common stock, of a par value of 0.50 per share."
+If approved by stockholders, paragraph A of Article TENTH of the Restated Certificate of Incorporation would be amended by deleting the reference to "common stock, without par value" and replacing such with "common stock, of a par value of \$0.50 per share".

 Under existing provisions of the Company's Restated Certificate of Incorporation, the Company is authorized to issue 500,000,000 shares of common stock without par value and 10,000,000 shares of preferred stock without par value.
-As of the close of business on February 28, 1997, there were [472,016,528] shares of validity issued common stock, including [416,787,990] shares of common stock outstanding and 55,228,538 shares held by the Company in treasury, and [] shares were reserved for issuance to participants in general employee and management stock ownership programs.
-Thus, a total of [] (%) of the Company's authorized shares of common stock was issued or reserved for issuance.
-As of the close of business on February 28, 1997, none of the Company's 10,000,000 shares of authorized preferred stock have been issued.
-Adoption of this proposal would increase the number of authorized, unissued and unreserved shares of Common Stock by [].
+As of the close of business on December 31, 1996, there were 472,016,528 shares of validly issued common stock, including 416,836,008 shares of common stock outstanding and 55,180,520 shares held by the Company in treasury, and 26,779,830 shares were under option to participants in general employee and management stock ownership programs.

+As of the close of business on December 31, 1996, none of the Company's 10,000,000 shares of authorized preferred stock have been issued.

+Adoption of this proposal would increase the number of authorized and unissued shares of common stock by 527,983,472 shares.

-The Board of Directors has concluded that there is not presently authorized a sufficient number of shares of common stock to give the Company the ability to react quickly to today's competitive, fast changing environment.
+The Board of Directors has concluded that there is not presently authorized a sufficient number of shares of common stock to give the Company the ability to react quickly to today's competitive, fast- changing environment.
 Although the Company has no specific plans or commitments for the issuance of any of the additional shares that would be authorized by the amendment, the Board of Directors believes that an increase in the authorized shares is desirable because it would provide the Company the necessary flexibility for other actions the Company might wish to take relating to future stock splits, stock distributions, employee benefit plans, acquisitions, and other general corporate purposes.
 The increase in the authorized shares would also provide the Company with the flexibility to take advantage of financing and acquisition opportunities.
 Such shares may be issued by the Board of Directors without further stockholder action except as required by law or applicable stock exchange requirements.